Difference Between Compensatory and Punitive Damages in Rock Hill

 - The defendant was under the influence of alcohol, drugs, or other illegal substances

-Therefore, the amount of punitive damages you can recover in a lawsuit will vary greatly depending on the details of your case.
+Therefore, the amount of damages you can recover in a lawsuit will vary greatly depending on the details of your case.

 Our firm will fight to make sure that you recover all of the damages you are entitled to if someone else’s careless or reckless actions caused you harm.
 They can also fight for families who lost a loved one due to the negligent or intentional actions of another party.